Sandved, Norway

-Sandved is a borough of the city of Sandnes in the west part of the large municipality of Sandnes in Rogaland county, Norway.
+Sandved is a borough of the city of Sandnes in the western part of the large Sandnes Municipality in Rogaland county, Norway.
 The 2.5 km2 borough has a population (2016) of 6,034.
 The borough is located just south of the downtown part of the city.

 The local sports club is Sandved IL, with sections for association football and volleyball, and the indoor athletics and sports arenaSandneshallen is located here.
 The local church is Gand Church.